victorOyeks/Ambulance-Service-Provider/README.md

 1. **User Signup and Authentication:**
     - Users can sign up using their email, password and other details.
-    - Passwords are securely encrypted using the latest hashing algorithms.
+    - Passwords are properly validated, securely encrypted using the latest hashing algorithms.
     - Users can log in using their credentials and receive access and refresh tokens for secure authentication.

 2. **User Role-Based Access:**